Marlow14/IntermediateNode/Labs/Ch04-DatabaseAccess/Part4-2/README.md

 	};
     ```

 1. Run the migration with this command.
-The default is developent, if you would want to run for another env you can specify it with a flag of `--env test`
+The default is development, if you would want to run for another env you can specify it with a flag of `--env test`

 	```npx knex migrate:latest```